haowu97/netlify/.history/content/posts/Academic/StudyAbroad/Application/InterviewinEnglish.zh-cn_20220801153505.md

 Interviewer: Can you tell me about yourself.

-Interviewee:

-Good morning!
-(First of all,) thank you for giving me this precious opportunity to have the interview.
+Interviewee: I am XX I am XX years old, I am from XX, my hobbies are XX, I graduated at XX.
+I worked at XX before, my position there was XXX, I have done XXX

 Well.
 My name is Wu Hao, and I'm really happy/ glad to be here today. (自信的开始)

-I've  just completed my Master's degree in Finance at Xiamen University, and I plan to apply for Ph.D. programs in Finance.

-I believe (that) I am competent for this [] position.

 // I will talk about my academic background, and my research. (自我介绍的内容)

+I've  completed my Master's degree in Finance at Xiamen University, and I believe that I am competent for this position.

 First and foremost, I am a motivated, enthusiastic, and loyal person who is interested in quantitative finance and fintech.
 In 2018, I signed up for the UBS Global Quantitative Competition and won the runner-up.
-In this competition, I built a multi-factor stock selection model with SVM machine learning algorithm.
+In this competition, I built a multi-factor stock selection model with the SVM machine learning algorithm.
 I also used to work as a research assistant in Huatai Securities, during which I built CTA strategies and performed strategy backtesting and optimization.

-In addition, I have the data analysis and programming skills you need, especially with Python and Stata.
-(In my major bachelor thesis, I used Stata to process large survey data and used PSM-DID method to do causality inference).
+In addition, I have the econometric and programming skills you need, especially with Python and Stata.
+In my major bachelor thesis, I used Stata to process large survey data and used PSM-DID method to do causality inference.
 In my minor bachelor thesis, I conducted textual sentiment analysis on Sina Weibo text data with Python.
-In my master thesis,  I also employed Python to obtain and process Chinese listed firm data, and then I performed event study and panel regression with Stata.
+In my master thesis,  I also employed Python to obtain and process Chinese A-share listed company data, and then I performed event study and panel regression with Stata.

 Finally, If I have the chance, I will prove myself to be a valuable asset to your team.